-WASHINGTON, D.C. – Today, Congressman José E. Serrano issued the following statement:
+The Bronx – Congressman José E. Serrano today announced that the U.S.

-WASHINGTON, D.C. – Today, Congressman José E. Serrano issued the following statement on the passing of Fidel Castro:
+Washington, DC – Congressman José E. Serrano issued the following statement in response to the release of the Republican Disaster Supplemental: